nand8a/gedcom-to-mongo/README.md

 0 TRLR
 ```

-This results in the following MongoDB structure:
+The ingestion of this file results in the following MongoDB structure:

 ```json
 some: { json: here }
 ```

 ## Conventions
- * Keys in the GEDCOM file (e.g. FAMS, NAME, ...) are retained as keys in MongoDB,
+ * Keys in the GEDCOM file (e.g. `FAMS`, `NAME`, ...) are retained as keys in MongoDB,
 as far as possible.
 The instances where this is not the case, are:
     -  sublist
   ```